 Are you looking for gifts for travelers on your list?
 Good!
-You’ve come to the right place!
-We’ve put together a gift guide for travelers that are practical – things they actually want and need.
+You’ve come to the right place.
+Even if travel is quite limited right now, we still think this is a great gift guide for travelers that are practical – things they actually want and need – for when things get back to normal.
 There are no fillers here.
 It’s not a list of stuff travelers get that they keep just to make you happy (and then throw away when they’re on the road).

 Sure, not everything on this list is something everyone will want – mostly because they might already have them.
 But it is a list of things that all travelers think about at some point.